Bhutan Tour Package with Tiger’s Nest Hike

 Top FAQs: Bhutan Tour Package with Tiger’s Nest Hike

-Tiger nest Monastery trek/hike distance: How long is the hike to Tiger’s nest?
+Tiger Nest Monastery trek/hike distance: How long is the hike to Tiger’s Nest?

 It is less than an hour’s drive from Paro (12 KM) to the place to start the trek.
 Then, you will start hiking up to the alpine forest with several steps.
-The hiking duration is about 2.5 to 3 hours to reach the monastery and another 1.5 hrs to return to the vehicle.
+The hiking duration is about 2.5 to 3 hours to reach the monastery and another 1.5 hours to return to the vehicle.

-How to reach Paro to the Tiger’s nest monastery?
+How to reach Paro to the Tiger’s Nest monastery?

 You will reach Tiger’s monastery hiking for a couple of hours after half an hour’s drive from Paro to the edge of the Taktsang hill.

-What is the elevation of Tiger’s nest monastery (Paro Valley Bhutan)?
+What is the elevation of Tiger’s Nest monastery (Paro Valley Bhutan)?

-The elevation of Tiger’s nest monastery is 3,180m ( 10,433 Ft.) above sea level.
+The elevation of Tiger’s Nest monastery is 3,180m ( 10,433 Ft.) above sea level.
 During the winter (December – February), it will get snowy up to the Tiger’s nest.

 What is the Opening Time of Tiger’s Nest (Taktsang Monastery)

-Opening Time of Tiger’s Nest Temple (Taktsang Monastery) – 8 AM to 1 PM & 2-5 PM Daily, Oct-March and Until 6 PM, APR – SEP (Opening this is subject to change, and it is wise to reconfirm before making a plan)
+Opening Time of Tiger’s Nest Temple (Taktsang Monastery) – 8 AM to 1 PM & 2-5 PM Daily, October-March and Until 6 PM, APR – SEP (Opening this is subject to change, and it is wise to reconfirm before making a plan)

 What are the other attractions after the hike to Taktsang?